Rock-n-Prog/web-ts-monorepo-starter-pack/docs/architecture/apps/mobile-ui-showcase.md

-# Mobile Storybook
+# Mobile UI Showcase

-This app is the storybook Expo app for showcasing `mobile-ui` components.
+This app is an Expo app for showcasing `mobile-ui` components.

-App is located at [`apps/mobile-storybook`](../../../apps/mobile-storybook).
+App is located at [`apps/mobile-ui-showcase`](../../../apps/mobile-ui-showcase).

 This app uses shared packages.
 For more info, read their docs: